 If that was the competition I’m sure I would’ve taken on the challenge 🥊

-But I gave up on that idea, because I can't beat the course Khalid created.
+But I gave up on that idea, because I can’t beat the course Khalid has created.

-Not just the content.
-But also the regular live Q&A's he's hosting and the fact that he's actively engaging in the private Facebook group.
-I think he's doing an exceptional job, proven also by the testimonials he's getting from students.
+I think he’s doing an exceptional job, proven also by the raving reviews he’s getting from students.

-Even though it's by far the best course compared to the others I bought, I still feel that I can add unique value from my perspective.
-Especially when it comes to the topics of interest targeting and a Facebook pixel implementation beyond the basics.
+Even though it’s by far the best Facebook ads course compared to the others I bought, I still feel that I can add unique value from my perspective.
+Especially when it comes to the topics of Facebook interest targeting and a Facebook pixel implementation beyond the basics.

 These are things that I feel are missing although I know they will amplify the effect of the strategies Khalid recommends in his course.

 As Khalid is mainly an advertising strategy consultant and not a developer, I get why Facebook pixel implementation is underexposed in his course.
-So that's why, I've decided to fill that gap by creating an exclusive bonus guide around it.
-I'll also throw in a bonus workshop related to finding the most profitable Facebook interests to target.
+So that’s why, I’ve decided to fill that gap by creating an exclusive bonus guide around it.
+I’ll also throw in a bonus workshop related to finding the most profitable Facebook interests to target your ideal customer persona.

 I’ll share the details of these bonuses in the final section of this article.